 Yes.
 Your data will never be deleted, locked behind a paywall, or hidden from you.
 Both Overleaf and ShareLaTeX have always put users and their data first, and will continue to do so as part of Overleaf v2.
 If you are having difficulties finding any of your projects, please get in touch with our support team, and we will ensure you have access to everything you have created on either site.

 Overleaf v2 is built on the same system as ShareLaTeX, so your ShareLaTeX projects will be available directly in Overleaf v2.
 When you first sign in to Overleaf v2 with your Overleaf account, if we detect that you have a ShareLaTeX account with the same email address, you will be asked to link these accounts in Overleaf v2.
 Doing this will not affect your existing Overleaf or ShareLaTeX accounts, but it will allow you to view both your Overleaf and ShareLaTeX projects in Overleaf v2.

-Overleaf v2 will support either Overleaf or ShareLaTeX pro accounts, so you will not lose access to any paid features from either platform.
+Overleaf v2 supports both Overleaf v1 and ShareLaTeX premium accounts, so you will not lose access to any paid features from either platform.
 We assure you that your premium account in Overleaf v2 will have the equivalent or better features than what you have today.
 You will not need to make any changes to your account — we will provide you with information if any premium account changes occur.

 Yes.
 Your account will continue to run exactly as it does now whilst we work on the combined service.
 We will be in touch with you to offer the opportunity to discuss any questions you may have, and you’ll be consulted for feedback and input as we develop the combined service.
 Please feel free to contact us at any time with questions, or to ask for an update.

 Yes.
-Server Pro will continue to be a core product, with all of the best features of both platforms going forwards.
+Server Pro will continue to be a core product, with all of the best features of both platforms going forward.

-Please get in touch with the founders at firstname.lastname@example.org.
+Please get in touch with our support team at firstname.lastname@example.org.